EldonGabriel/eldongabriel.github.io/_posts/2025-09-28-sop-password-account-lockout-gpo-hardening-v1.0.1.md

 ---

 # 0.0 Executive Summary
 This report documents the deployment of a hardened authentication baseline on a Windows 10 endpoint using Local Group Policy Objects (GPOs).
 The project successfully enforced password complexity, expiration, and account lockout thresholds to mitigate the risk of brute-force and dictionary attacks.
 By disabling insecure authentication fallbacks like reversible encryption and PINs, the environment achieved alignment with CIS Benchmarks and NIST 800-53 (IA Family) standards.

 The final result established a persistent security posture that prevents the use of weak credentials and restricts unauthorized login attempts.

-# 1.0 Password & Account Lockout GPO Hardening
+# 1.0 Password & Lockout GPO Hardening

 ## 1.1 Project Description
 The objective of this task was to secure a Windows 10 workstation by configuring strict logon and password policies.
 The project aimed to utilize the Local Group Policy Editor to implement a defensive baseline that governs how users create and maintain credentials.